Beer Study Buddy

 Temperature, Pressure, Carbonation, and Restriction

 Draft balance starts with carbonation.
-Beer holds carbon dioxide according to temperature and pressure.
-Colder beer holds gas more easily; warmer beer releases gas more readily.
+Beer holds carbon dioxide according to temperature and pressure: colder beer holds gas more easily, and warmer beer releases gas more readily.
 If keg temperature rises, beer can foam because carbon dioxide breaks out of solution in the line or faucet.
-If applied pressure is too low for the beer's carbonation and temperature, beer can slowly lose carbonation in the keg and pour flat over time.

-Applied pressure must be high enough to maintain carbonation and move beer through the system, but the beer line needs enough restriction to prevent that pressure from becoming an uncontrolled fast pour.
+Applied pressure has to be high enough to maintain that carbonation and move beer through the system, while the beer line needs enough restriction to keep the pressure from becoming an uncontrolled fast pour.
 Restriction comes from line length, line diameter, vertical lift, hardware, and system design.
-Long-draw systems need more pressure because beer travels farther, often through trunk lines.
-They may require mixed gas so pressure can move beer without overcarbonating it.
+Keep these four variables together: temperature, pressure, carbonation, and restriction are one balanced system, not four separate knobs.

 For service study, avoid the common habit of treating pressure as a foam knob.
 Turning pressure down may slow a foamy pour for a moment, but it can cause carbonation loss and does not solve warm beer, dirty lines, wrong restriction, or mechanical problems.
 Troubleshooting should identify the cause rather than masking the symptom.